Influencer Model – 1:9:90 Rule of Social & Influencer Segmentation

 Why This Influencer Model Works

 For example, let’s assume you analyzed and found the top AI influencers.
 Part of your program will entail collaborating with them and paying them to participate in a campaign.
-This can include blog posts, interviews with executives, or social media promotion.
+This includes blog posts, interviews with executives, or social media promotion.
 The goal is to tap into their authority and audience because they are the 1% and typically have a large following.

 And then 90% of that audience could be used just for essential social listening or understanding more significant trends in consumption of the 1% in the 9%.

-In other words, the way you reach and engage the 90% is not the same way you would reach and engage the 1%.
+In other words, how you reach and engage the 90% is not the same way you would reach and engage the 1%.
 So I think if you target the 1% and the 9% with specific marketing programs, you won’t have to worry about everyone else because the influencers and promoters will do your job for you.

 Michael Brito